The New Year Rings In With 'Fire And Fury.' It Might Mean A Consequential 2018

 So, 2018 picked up where 2017 left off with eye-popping palace intrigue mixed with the widening net of the Department of Justice's Russia investigation.

-The week kicked off with tabloid-like, tell-all details from the new book Fire and Fury with explosive on-the-record and blind quotes from White House insiders.
-It led to the president eviscerating his former chief strategist Steve Bannon, accusing him of losing his mind and branding him as "Sloppy Steve."
+The week's highlights included tabloidlike, tell-all details from the new book Fire and Fury: Inside the Trump White House with explosive on-the-record and blind quotes from White House insiders.
+The president reacted by eviscerating his former chief strategist Steve Bannon, accusing him of losing his mind and branding him "Sloppy Steve."

 I authorized Zero access to White House (actually turned him down many times) for author of phony book!
 I never spoke to him for book.
 Full of lies, misrepresentations and sources that don’t exist.
 Look at this guy’s past and watch what happens to him and Sloppy Steve!— Donald J. Trump (@realDonaldTrump) January 5, 2018

-Some details in Wolff's book, which among other things questions the president's competence and mental stability, have not just been questioned by the White House, but also by reporters.
+Some details in Michael Wolff's book, which among other things casts doubt on the president's competence and mental stability, have been questioned not only by the White House, but also by reporters.
 Wolff, though, says he has hours of audio recordings and defended the top-selling book in an interview with NPR's All Things Considered on Friday.

-"When you write a book like this, people regret what they said to me," Wolff contended.
+"When you write a book like this, people regret what they said to me," Wolff said.
 "What they say to any reporter who they relax with and they forget who they're talking to.
 I have sympathy for that, and I think the natural response is to say, 'Oh my god, I didn't say it.'
 But I will tell you, they said it."

-The week ended with a bombshell report from The New York Times about how Justice Department special counsel Robert Mueller's Russia probe may be targeting the president for obstruction of justice over his attempts to stop the attorney general from recusing himself from the investigation.
-The Times reported Trump dispatched White House counsel Don McGahn to stop Sessions from going through with it.
+And then there was a bombshell report from The New York Times about how Justice Department special counsel Robert Mueller's Russia probe may be targeting the president for obstruction of justice over his attempts to stop the Attorney General Jeff Sessions from recusing himself from the investigation.
+The Times reported that Trump dispatched White House counsel Don McGahn to try to stop Sessions from going through with it.
 It didn't work, and Trump was furious.
-The president believed, according to the Times, that the attorney general's job was to protect the president.
+He believed, according to the Times, that the attorney general's job was to protect the president.

 For his part, Trump sees it all as politically motivated, tweeting Friday: